-Poster boys Getting away from it all has been a struggle for many this year, but there can be few more elegant reminders of what we're missing than the evocative vintage posters from the Golden Age of Travel to be offered at Knightsbridge this December.
-From the 1930s, there are L'hiver à Monte-Carlo by the French painter Jean-Gabriel Domerque - famous for his portraits of Parisian women - and Winter in Switzerland by Erich Hérmes, a German-born artist indelibly linked with winter pursuits and alpine views.
+\ Poster boys Getting away from it all has been a struggle for many this year, but there can be few more elegant reminders of what we're missing than the evocative vintage posters from the Golden Age of Travel to be offered at Knightsbridge this December.
+From the 1930s, there are L'hiver à Monte-Carlo by the French painter Jean-Gabriel Domergue - famous for his portraits of Parisian women - and Winter in Switzerland by Erich Hérmes, a German-born artist indelibly linked with winter pursuits and alpine views.
 While anyone pining for the sun will find solace in Roger Broder's posters promoting Antibes and Marseille.
 Enquiries: Richard Barclay richard.barclay@bonhams.com

-★ Worcester source Established in 1751, Worcester is considered the oldest remaining English porcelain brand, with those wares produced in the first few years some of the most prized by collectors today.
+★ Worcester source Established in 1751, Royal Worcester is considered the oldest remaining English porcelain brand, with those wares produced in the company's first few years of operation, known simply as 'Worcester porcelain', most prized by collectors.
 The physician John Wall and apothecary William Davis had attempted to change their city's fortunes by opening the Warmstry House factory on the River Severn.
-The unique decorative idiom that developed blossomed only fleetingly in the early 1750's, but has enraptured collectors ever since, not least Ralph Kenber and John Alchin, whose collections are offered at Bonhams in Knightsbridge on 15 December 2020.
-Ralph began collecting Worcester porcelain as a retirement hobby, while John's love of these ceramics was founded on a baffling Christmas present in 1980- a present that initiated 40 years' browsing of antique stalls on Portobello Road and Kensington Church Street, and countless visits to The Royal Worcester Museum.
+Then, in 1754, artist Robert Hancock joined the company, becoming the first man to apply prints to porcelain.
+The unique decorative idiom that developed blossomed only fleetingly in the early 1750s, but has enraptured collectors ever since, not least Ralph Kenbar and John Alchin, whose collections are offered at Bonhams in Knightsbridge on 15 December 2020.
+Ralph began collecting Worcester porcelain as a retirement hobby, while John's love of these ceramics was founded on a baffling Christmas present in 1980 - a present that initiated 40 years' browsing of antique stalls on Portobello Road and Kensington Church Street, and countless visits to Royal Worcester.
 Alchin says, "I am hoping these pieces give as much joy to subsequent collectors as they have to me."
 Enquiries: Fergus Gambon +44 (0) 20 7468 8245 fergus.gambon@bonhams.com